 - 1. Requires partnership with the Coordinated Entry System (CES) for direct referrals. - a.
 Direct referrals for EHV's are not added to the regular HCV waiting list.
 A separate waiting list for EHV referrals/applicants shall be established. - b.
 Local preference for the Housing Choice Voucher (HCV) program is not applicable to EHV vouchers. - 2.
-Self-certification of income may be accepted as the highest form of income verification at admission.
+Self-certification of income may be accepted as the highest form of income verification at admission. - a.

-- a.
 This income will be verified within 90 days through the EIV system.
-Discrepancies in reported income can lead to adjustments of Tenant portions of rent, repayments to the Housing Authority, and/or termination from the program. - Applicants may provide third-party documentation which represents the applicant's income within the 60-day period prior to admission or voucher issuance but is not dated within 60 days of the request. - 4.
+Discrepancies in reported income can lead to adjustments of Tenant portions of rent, repayments to the Housing Authority, and/or termination from the program.

+- 3. Applicants may provide third-party documentation which represents the applicant's income within the 60-day period prior to admission or voucher issuance but is not dated within 60 days of the BHA's request.
+For example, a Supplemental Security Income (SSI) benefit letter that was issued in November 2020 to represent the applicant's benefit amount for 2021 and was provided to the PHA in September 2021 would be an acceptable form of income verification. - 4.
+Once HUD makes the EIV data available to PHAs under this waiver and alternative requirement, the BHA must review reports to confirm/validate family-reported income within 90 days through the EIV System. - 5.
 Self-Certification of social security number or eligible noncitizen status can be accepted at admission.
-Verification must be obtained within 180 days of voucher issuance. - 5.
+Verification must be obtained within 180 days of voucher issuance. - 6.
 Self-Certification of date of birth and disability status can be accepted at admission.
 Verification must be obtained within 90 days of voucher issuance.